TudorPescaru/PCom_Assignments/README.md

 topics.
 When a client has store-and-forward enabled for a specific topic, all mesages the client was supposed to receive while disconnected are stored and sent upon reconnection.

+### PCom3

+This assignment involved creating a client that will interract with a REST API on a web server using a set of commands and GET, POST and DELETE requests.
+The API simulates an online book library and the reuqests and responses use JSON content.
+The Parson C library was used provide JSON functionality.